 Introduction

-Problems of image aesthetics assessment have drawn numerous research attentions with the goal of endow computers with the capability of perceiving aesthetics and visual quality as human vision systems.
-Potential usage for this task could be foreseen towards wide contemporary applications from intelligent computer systems to real-time, mobile applications.
+Automatic image aesthetics assessment has drawn numerous research attentions with the goal of endowing computers with the capability of perceiving aesthetics and visual quality as humans.
+Potential usage for this emerging technology could be found in a wide range of contemporary applications from advanced artificial intelligent systems to real-time, consumer mobile applications.